-We are very delighted that you have shown interest in our enterprise.
-Data protection is of a particularly high priority for the management of the MEIXNER SCHLÜTER WENDT GmbH.
-The use of the Internet pages of the MEIXNER SCHLÜTER WENDT GmbH is possible without any indication of personal data; however, if a data subject wants to use special enterprise services via our website, processing of personal data could become necessary.
+We are very delighted that you have shown interest in our enterprises.
+Data protection is of a particularly high priority for the management of MEIXNER SCHLÜTER WENDT.
+The use of the Internet pages of MEIXNER SCHLÜTER WENDT is possible without any indication of personal data; however, if a data subject wants to use special enterprise services via our website, processing of personal data could become necessary.
 If the processing of personal data is necessary and there is no statutory basis for such processing, we generally obtain consent from the data subject.

 In this data protection declaration, we use, inter alia, the following terms: